Tommy Pham Preview, Player Props: Diamondbacks vs. Astros

-The Arizona Diamondbacks, including Tommy Pham (.179 batting average in his past 10 games), battle starting pitcher J.P.
-France and the Houston Astros at Chase Field, Friday at 9:40 PM ET.
+On Saturday, Tommy Pham (.273 on-base percentage in past 10 games, 52 points below season-long percentage) and the Arizona Diamondbacks play the Houston Astros, whose starting pitcher will be Justin Verlander.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the White Sox.
+In his previous game he had a hitless showing (0-for-3) against the Astros.

 Sportsbook Promo Codes